 What is a cyber security plan template for small business?

 A cyber security plan template for small business outlines everything you need to protect your business from cyber security threats.
-A thorough security plan includes preventative and reactive measures to minimize your business risk.

 Why you need a cyber security plan

 Every day, your team relies on business data to keep operations moving.
 This includes:

 If you lose this data to a cyber security breach, you risk losing your business.

 Unfortunately, no business is immune to cyber security threats!
 Our findings show that even organizations at the forefront of their industry have fallen victim to this.

 But it’s a lesser known fact that small and medium businesses are the prime targets for cyber attacks.

 “43% of cyber attacks target small businesses.”– Cybint, 2022.